Gim (food): History

 In Seonghosaseol (Korean: 성호사설; Hanja: 星湖僿說), the encyclopedia written by the Joseon scholar Yi Ik who lived from 1681 to 1764, the author described that gim, reddish algae growing on the rocks of sea, was processed into a sheet.

-The method of seasoning seaweed with sesame oil was recorded in a cookbook in the 19th century of Joseon Dynasty, Siuijeonseo: "...spread sesame oil mixed with red pepper powder and sesame seeds.
+The method of seasoning seaweed with sesame oil was recorded in a cookbook in the 19th century of the Joseon dynasty, Siuijeonseo: "...spread sesame oil mixed with red pepper powder and sesame seeds.
 After that, sprinkle sesame seed or pine nut powder, then dry and roast it before serving".

 Cultivation

 Production of gim in Jeolla and Gyeongsang Provinces is reported in books from 15–16th century, including Sinjeung Dongguk Yeoji Seungnam|Revised and Augmented Survey of the Geography of Korea (1530) and Gyeongsang-do Jiriji | Geography of Gyeongsang Province (1425).
 In these books, gim is mentioned as a regional delicacy.

 Gim cultivation is the oldest aquaculture in Korea and there are several stories from oral tradition about its origins.
 One version tells the story of an old lady in Hadong, South Gyeongsang Province who discovered a log covered in gim floating down the Seomjin River.
 This inspired her to cultivate the gim on upright support poles made of bamboo.
 Another legend says gim was named after Gim Yeoik (1606–1660)―the first person to have cultivated gim after seeing a drifting oak branch covered in it.
 Yeoik's story takes place on Taein Island which is located in the mouth of Seomjin River in Gwangyang, South Jeolla Province, during the reign of King Injo (1623–1649).
 Gim cultivation continued to expand and spread throughout the southern coastlands of Korean Empire (1897‒1910).

 Early cultivation methods using bamboo or oak sticks were eventually replaced by newer methods that utilized nets, developed in the 19th century by a fish harvester who was inspired by gim that grew naturally on fish fences installed in the tidal waters of Wando, South Jeolla Province.
 Floating rafts have been used for mass production since the 1920s.